Bas-Lag: Elementals

 Beings that embody their respective elements.
 They are wild and mostly untameable, although the thaumaturges called elementarii (singular elementarius) specialize in summoning and unleashing them on their enemies.
 There are apparently elementals for a broad array of concepts and things: Iron Council mentions, among others, elementals of flesh, wood, glass and cement.

 Garuda

 The garuda are nomadic humanoid birds of prey.
 Most hail from the Cymek desert, where they live in tribes.
 They are hunters with a fierce sense of individualism.
 They resemble winged humans with avian heads and feet; their society is completely communist, with individual possessions seen as reducing the individual's freedom.
 A small ghetto of garuda live in New Crobuzon, and a few are described as living near the Cacotopic Stain in Iron Council.
 Garudan law is based around the principle of freedom of choice; all their crimes are forms of "choice-theft", denying another being the right to choose their own fate.
-Their name is derived from the Garuda of Hindu mythology.
+Their name is derived from the Garuda of Hindu folklore.